voxlz/car-dealership/README.md

 Setup:
 ------
-Run "npm install && npm run dev" in the root directory.
+Run "npm install && npm run dev" in the root directory and wait until the bowser shows the homepage.